The Advising Process for HDFS Majors

 Soon after declaring your major, we suggest you schedule an appointment to see your academic adviser (814-863-8000).
 At this meeting, your adviser will review your degree audit (see "Degree Audits" below) with you and help you plan and schedule your program in order to ensure that major requirements are met for graduation.
 Use your degree audit to monitor your academic progress.
 Plan to meet with your academic adviser at least once a semester to discuss your program progress.

 It is important to get to know your faculty adviser as well as some other faculty members during your college program.
 When it comes time to apply for your first job or to graduate school, you will want a faculty member to know you well enough to be able to write a recommendation or letter of support on your behalf.
-To identify your faculty adviser, log on to eLion.
-Once you have logged in, click on the "Adviser Information" link on the left side of the page.
-You will see the name of your faculty adviser on this page.
+To identify your faculty adviser, review the email sent from the HDFS department once you declared the HDFS major.
 You can also look up more information regarding your faculty adviser on the HDFS faculty page.

 Key points to remember when scheduling an appointment with either your academic or faculty adviser: